-Tourist Places In and Around Courtallam
+Tourist Places In And Around Courtallam

-Besides its splendid scenic beauty, the town is famous for its beautiful waterfalls such as Peraruvi, Chitraruvi, Shenbagadevi Falls, Thenaruvi, Aintharuvi, Pazhathotta Aruvi, Pazhaya Courtalla Aruvi and Puli Aruvi.
+Besides its splendid scenic beauty, the town is famous for its beautiful waterfalls such as Peraruvi, Chitraruvi, Shenbagadevi falls, Thenaruvi, Aintharuvi, Pazhathotta Aruvi, Pazhaya Courtalla Aruvi and Puli Aruvi.
 There are also several temples in the town such as the Thirukatraalanaadhar Kovil, Thirumalai Kovil, Kumaran Kovil, Kasivishuwanathar Kovil, Dhakshinamoorthy Kovil, Papanasam Ulagaambihai & Sivan Kovil and Ariyankavu Iyappan Kovil.

-The name Courtallam is an anglicised version of the word Kuttralam which the locals still use.
+The name Courtallam is an anglicised version of the word Kuttralam, which the locals still use.
 The place is known by several other names such as Mukthiveli, Nannagram, Pithur Kanda, Theerthapuram, Thirunagaram and Vasanthaperur.

 There is a famous legend associated with the town.
-It is believed that Saint Agasthiyar was sent by Lord Shiva to the south to control the devotees thronging to his celestial wedding which was taking place at Kailasa Mountain.
+It is believed that Saint Agasthiyar was sent by Lord Shiva to the south to control the devotees thronging to his celestial wedding, which was taking place at Kailasa Mountain.
 Most of the temples of Courtallam are dedicated to Lord Shiva, and the temples have several stories of the Chola kings and Pandya kings inscribed in them.

-Best Time to Visit Courtallam
+Best Time To Visit Courtallam

 The best time to visit the town is during the monsoons and winter in the months of July to March.
-The summers are hot and dry, hence the waterfalls, which are the major attractions of the place also dry up.
+The summers are hot and dry, hence the waterfalls, which are the major attractions of the place, also dry up.
 The monsoon months are very pleasant and so is the winter.
-The drizzle and breeze during the monsoons are an added attraction making this period of the year the peak time to visit the town.
+The drizzle and breeze during the monsoons are an added attraction, making this period of the year the peak time to visit the town.